Rails-Designer/perron/README.md

 ### Usage

-Apply transformations by passng an array of processor names or classes to the `markdownify` helper via the `process` option.
+Apply transformations by passing an array of processor names or classes to the `markdownify` helper via the `process` option.
 ```erb
 <%= markdownify @resource.content, process: %w[target_blank lazy_load_images] %>
 ```